 Example: If you have 2 days of sales in a 14- day window (14%), this will be the intermittent demand.

 We automatically aggregate by a larger period.
 Assuming that the sales were on the Monday of each week.
 When we aggregate by week, there are now 2 data points in the 14-day window (100%).
 We then divide by 7 to get daily sales.
 If it is still intermittent with a weekly aggregation, we aggregate by month-- dividing it by 30 to get daily sales.

-The reason we still need the value of the daily sales is that stock cover and lead time is in days.
+We still need the value of the daily sales because the stock cover and lead-time are in days.

 Let’s discuss the columns on your Forecast detail tab.